wislerben/resume-webpage/README.md

 # Resume Web Application

 This project is a Resume Web Application showcasing resume data in JSON format, along with additional utilities such as current branch name retrieval, health checks, and test coverage data.

-## Prerequisites
+## Requirements

 - Docker
 - Java (for local development)
 - Make
+- Maven
+- Ubuntu

 ## Quick Start